Munich: Funky Factory Art (Part 2)

 The structures I encountered in Munich’s Kunstpark Ost, (also known as Kultfabrik) did all of those things.
 I tried to capture their essence with my Canon Digital SLR.

-The complex is now home to dozens of trendy nightclubs, with intentional graffiti on the exterior walls (Pic #2).
+The complex is now home to dozens of trendy nightclubs, with asthma intentional graffiti on the exterior walls (Pic #2).
 But the structures function basically the same as when they served as a dumpling manufacturing plant.
 The exposed brick, bulky flex ducts, and shiny air vents, all add to the artistic experience.
 I even love the shredded concert posters layered and peeled like a Rauschenberg assemblage (Pic #13).

 Artist Beatrice Wood once said, “The only works of art America has given are her plumbing and her bridges.”
 Well, I’d just like to add a few pipes from my own collection, 6000 miles away.